Polarised W+j production at the LHC: a study at NNLO QCD accuracy: Results

 Having investigated both off-shell and interference effects differentially, we can put them in perspective with experimental data.
 Such an analysis for several differential distributions is presented in \reffi{fig:th_data}.
 Specifically, the sum of polarised predictions and the off-shell calculation are compared against data for the combined signatures of the W+j process.

 In general the agreement is rather good: the data and the theoretical predictions agree within uncertainties.
 However, the NNLO-precise calculations tend to overshoot the data, both at the level of differential distributions and total cross section.
 Missing EW corrections can potentially account for this effect.
 They are expected to be negative and have a magnitude of 5-20\% depending on the energy scale \cite{Denner:2009gj}.
-In addition, the data were originally compared with another NNLO calculation in \citere{CMS:2017gbl}, and as an important cross check, we observed that our distributions are in agreement with it, perhaps with the exception of $\Delta \phi (\ell^\pm, \Pj_1)$ at smaller angles.
+In addition, the data were originally compared with another NNLO calculation presented in \citere{CMS:2017gbl}, and as an important cross check, we observed that in all presented distributions, our results are in agreement at the per-cent level with the exception of $\Delta \phi (\ell^\pm, \Pj_1)$ at smaller angles, where our result gets to about one scale band lower (roughly $10\%$), while still being in agreement with experimental data.
 This mismatch originates from the different scale choice.
 In ref.~\cite{Boughezal:2016dtm}, the central scale is $\mu = \sqrt{M^2_{\ell\nu}+\sum_i p^2_{\rm T, \Pj_i}}$.
 It coincides with our definition in \refeq{eq:mu} asymptotically at high $p_\rT$, but behaves differently at low $p_\rT$.
 The small angle between the jet and the charged lepton corresponds to the smaller energies, hence the difference between the two NNLO calculations.

 We would like to stress that the shortcomings of the polarised NWA predictions are negligible in comparison to experimental uncertainties and are mostly within estimated missing higher-order contributions.
 This gives reassurance that boson polarisation studies are well justified for W+j process and would benefit from more precise experimental measurements.